Rules, Procedures and Forms

 • They can be a teacher or parent or a student from the next year level up.

-• One debater can debate twice if they want to.
+• One debater can debate more than once if they want to.

 An Official team will always be awarded 4 points as a win against an Unofficial team.